 Also, two single-unit condensers could be used as the replacement.
 Fig. 5 shows examples of this.
-The original unit is shown at A.

-inal condenser, close to its case, and use these leads as the connecting wires on the replacements (Fig. 5B).
-The replacements may also be mounted as in Fig. 5C if there is room and the connections are easy make.
+The original unit is shown at A. Sometimes it is convenient to cut the leads off the original condenser, close to its case, and use these leads as the connecting wires on the replacements (Fig. 5B).
+The replacements may also be mounted as in Fig. 5C if there is room and the connections are easy to make.

 Air Condensers.
 These condensers rarely need replacement.
-If one does, obtain an exact duplicateone intended to operate in that particular make and model receiver.
-This can be ordered from the manufacturer or distributor of the set or from some of the to cut the leads off the origlarge supply houses.
+If one does, obtain an exact duplicate-one intended to operate in that particular make and model receiver.
+This can be ordered from the manufacturer or distributor of the set or from some of the large supply houses.
 If anexact duplicate is not available, send the defective gang to a supply house to be matched as closely as possible.